pierre-haessig/ev-calc/README.md

 “battery manufacturing with close-to 100 percent *fossil free electricity*”.
 Authors comment that this is “not common yet, but likely will be in the future”.

-For the integration in the calculator, I've used the midpoint of the interval (84 kg CO₂/kWh) as the nominal value.
-However, the actual report does not endorse this value.

-#### Default values in the calculator
+#### Default values in the calculator for battery manufacturing

-Based on the IVL report, including the reviews they cite, I concluded that the formula “CO₂ emissions = Manufacturing energy × CO₂ intensity” can be misleading, so I decided to set the default values for both Manufacturing energy and CO₂ intensity by a formula inversion to satisfy these two goals:
+Although the formula “CO₂ emissions = Manufacturing energy × CO₂ intensity” is nice to show the two ways to reduce battery manufacturing emissions, I could not make it fit in my uncertainty propagation calculator.

-1. CO₂ emissions for battery production: in the range **150 – 250 kgCO₂/kWh battery**, with central value 200.
-2. Energy use battery production: central value **1000 MJ i.e. 278 kWh/kWh battery**

-Therefore, I set the CO₂ intensity for manufacturing energy to **720 gCO₂/kWh** (200/278×1000, quite carbon intensive), with an artificial *zero uncertainty*.
-Also, I set the relative uncertainty of manufacturing energy to be my target of ±50/200, which gives **750 – 1250 MJ ie. 208 – 347 kWh/kWh battery**.
-This interval is a bit narrow, but at least the central value is ok.

-Now, as I said in the introduction, if you are not satisfied with my choice, the calculator is meant to accept alternatives!
+Indeed, the uncertainty ranges reported in the litterature for CO₂ emissions are often narrower than the ranges obtained by the product of the separate ranges for manufacturing energy and CO₂ intensity.
+Interval arithmetic is a worst-case approach while the ranges found in metanalyses are based on reliability judgements.

+Therefore, the present calculator version only use one input for manufacturing: equivalent CO₂ emissions per kWh of battery.
+The default range is the one from the most up-to-date analysis I found: IVL 2019.
+I rounded the numbers to avoid a false sense of precision: **60 – 110 kgCO₂/kWh battery**.
+The midpoint of the interval (90 kg CO₂/kWh with a pessimistic rounding) serves as the nominal value.

 ### Car fuel consumption